 The group returns to the start of the episode, where the character who wished for excitement is stopped before they did it again, leaving the genie trapped.

-The season 5 Arthur episode "The World Record" has almost the same plot as the Hey Arnold! episode "World Records" (made three years earlier).
+The Season 5 episode "The World Record" has almost the same plot as the Hey Arnold! episode "World Records" (made three years earlier).
 In both episodes, the main characters try to break a world record until they settle down on making the world's largest pizza, with the only difference being that Arthur's attempt is successful while Arnold's fails.
 Both episodes also have a character unsuccessfully trying to break the record for walking backwards.
+The puppet show Under the Umbrella Tree (which predates both cartoons) also has a similar episode, "Jacob's World Record," which also includes an attempt to break the record for walking backwards, although it doesn't include pizza-making.
+The Lizzie McGuire episode "Come Fly With Me" also had characters (Matt and Lanny) attempting numerous world records before ultimately getting the record for "most attempts at breaking a world record" (like Jacob in Umbrella Tree and Arnold and the kids did), though it was relegated to a subplot.

 "DW and Bud's Higher Purpose" has the same plot as the SpongeBob SquarePants episode "Roller Cowards", in which two friends attempt to ride a rollercoaster but must overcome a specific problem; they are either too afraid or too short.